EinScott/bon/README.md

         {
             level = 1,
             dead = true
-        }
+        },
+        {}
     ]
 }
 ```

-The output omits default values by default (the deserializer will try to default unmentioned values accordingly).
+The output omits default values if possible (the deserializer will try to default unmentioned values accordingly).
 This, among other behaviors, is configurable just like with the ``.Verbose`` flag set above to produce a formatted and more extensive output.
 Bon's [configuration](#bon-environment) is contained in a ``BonEnvironment`` object, that is passed into every call.
 By default, the global environment ``gBonEnv`` is used.

 For an extensive overview of bon's capabilities, see [Documentation](#documentation) and [Tests](https://github.com/EinScott/bon/blob/main/Tests/src/Test.bf).